 7) Copy of receipt to prove payment of tuition.

-1. Your first expense of the year is a professional membership for $110.
-Use your PPDF and submit a Budget and Pre-approval form to your Academic Dean with the code 10300-145003-01-61221, along with your filled-in membership form.
-The college will pay for the membership.
-TCC will not reimburse professional memberships.
+1. Your first expense of the academic/fiscal year is a professional association membership for $110.
+Use your PPDF and submit a Purchase Order Request form to your Academic Dean with the code 10300-145003-01-61221, along with your completed association membership form.
+The college will pay the membership dues.
+Dues will not be reimbursed professional association memberships.

-3. Your third expense is college tuition at $1600.
-You will apply to the CPDF for $840 (which is all that you have left of your maximum of $1675) and then after receiving your authorizing e-mail, submit HR 78 and HR79 with CPDF of $840 and Tuition Reimbursement Fund of $500.
-You will pay the entire tuition yourself, but you will have $1340 reimbursed after you turn in your passing grades.
+3. Your third expense is college tuition at $1,600.
+You will apply to the CPDF for $840 which is all that you have left of your CPDF entitlement of $1,675.
+After receiving your CPDF award email, submit your HR-78 and HR-79 Forms indicating $840 from CPDF and $500 from the Tuition Reimbursement Fund.
+You will pay the entire tuition of $1,600 yourself and you will have $1,340 reimbursed after you submit your passing grade report.

-Applications cannot not be approved if they are submitted after the course or the conference begins.
-All paperwork, including the Budget and Preapproval Form and/or the HR78/HR79 forms, must be submitted to your Dean or Supervisor before the activity.
+Applications cannot be approved if they are submitted after the course, conference, workshop, etc. has begun.
+All approvals, including the Online Travel Request, Purchase Order Request, or the HR-78/HR-79 forms, must be submitted to your Academic Dean or Supervisor AND approved by your Academic Dean or Supervisor, campus Business Manager and Provost BEFORE the professional development activity has begun.
 There are NO EXCEPTIONS.
 You must also file reimbursement paperwork within 30 of the completion of the activity.

 PROFESSIONAL DEVELOPMENT FUNDING FORMS